kupriyanenko/jbone/README.md

 ## AJAX, Deferred

-This part is not covered on jBone.
-Yuo can select one of a huge amount implementations AJAX and Promises/A+.
+This part is not covered in jBone.
+You can choose one of a huge amount of AJAX implementations as well as standard Promises/A+ implementations.

 For example: [when](https://github.com/cujojs/when), [Q](https://github.com/kriskowal/q), [simply-deferred](https://github.com/sudhirj/simply-deferred), [AJAX](microjs.com/#ajax).

-Example AJAX connecting:
+Example of AJAX connection:

 ```javascript
 // connect reqwest on your page https://rawgithub.com/ded/reqwest/master/reqwest.min.js